Search

 Football Language: Good with Their Feet

 good with feetIn this short football language post we explain the phrase ‘good with their feet‘ and how it is used in football.
-Check out our football glossary and football cliches pages for several hundred more explanations of the language of soccer.
+Check out our football glossary A and A football cliches pages for several hundred more explanations of the language of soccer.
 If you have questions or comments about this or any other phrase then email us at: admin@languagecaster.com.

 Football Language: Good with their feet